 And the list goes on, but I think you’re getting my point.
 Everyone, in some way or another, is creative.
 Creative is defined as “having the quality or power of creating” and it’s “resulting from the originality of thought, expression or imagination“.
 I’ll say it again, everyone is creative.
 To believe otherwise is to believe a lie.

-If you have come to believe this lie, I encourage you to speak into it and call it out for what it is – a lie!
+If you have come to believe this lie, I encourage you to speak into it and call it You are creative, you were born creative and you have the quality and power to create living within you Click To Tweetout for what it is – a lie!
 Words and thoughts are powerful, as they shape us (even our own), so break their power and start believing you are creative, you were born creative and you have the quality and power to create living within you.

 Back to the debate… is technology limiting creativity?
 You’ve probably guessed what my response would be… it’s no, I don’t believe it is.
 I think we are the only one’s who can limit our creativity.
 Technology is a tool, nothing more, nothing less, whether you choose to use the tool or not, will depend on how useful you believe the tool is.